-We've documented 16 accessibility features for PixelJunk Eden in the Difficulty, Getting Started, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 16 accessibility features for PixelJunk Eden in the Controls, Getting Started, Reading, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.PixelJunk Eden is an organic puzzle game.
-You swing from abstract plant shapes to explore a styalised garden, attacking pollen carriers to gather particles that bring seeds to life.
+You swing from abstract plant shapes to explore a stylised garden, attacking pollen carriers to gather particles that bring seeds to life.
 It's a game where you grow a field of plants, each one granting new ways to delve deeper into the silhouetted tundra.

 Playing with just the mouse, left button jumps and, if held down, you can guide yourself in the air.
 The right mouse button controls your silk.
 You can also adjust the length of the silk with your mouse wheel.
 As you play you'll unlock a drop attack that's executed by pressing both mouse buttons in the air.

 The game is mostly high contrast.
 There are small items to collect but you don't have to accurately target them.
 When seeds are ready to grow they flash to indicate this.
 Your character leaves a trailer behind them that makes it easier to locate where they are and their trajectory.

 We've documented 3 accessibility features for Controls in PixelJunk Eden which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 1 Button & Single Stick: Can play with button and stick.